Walter Model: Model and National Socialism

 Many of Model's fellow officers considered him a Nazi.
 He frequently harangued his troops to have faith in the Führer and uphold the virtues of National Socialism.
 He accepted the offer of SS-Gruppenführer Hermann Fegelein to appoint a Waffen-SS officer as his adjutant at Army Group North in 1944, after the Heerespersonalamt had refused him an adjutant, and filled the Nationalsozialistischer Führungsoffizier post at Army Group B that had been vacant before his arrival.
 His habit of parroting the Führer's orders caused him to be viewed as a sycophant, even if he often undermined or ignored those orders in practice.

 Following the 20 July Plot, Model was the first senior commander to reaffirm his loyalty to Hitler, yet he also refused to give up General Hans Speidel, his chief of staff at Army Group B who was implicated in the plot, to the Gestapo.
 Model was well aware of Speidel's political leanings, as were his predecessors at Army Group B, Erwin Rommel and Günther von Kluge.
 Like them, he shielded Speidel for as long as possible, while ignoring such treasonous talk as might take place.

-While on the Eastern Front, Model showed no objection to the treatment of civilians by the SS in the areas under his command and oversaw several anti-partisan operations, mostly while commanding the 9th Army.
+While on the Eastern Front, Model showed no objection to the treatment of civilians by the SS in the areas under his command and oversaw Bandenbekämpfung (Nazi security warfare) operations, mostly while commanding the 9th Army.
 These operations, conducted by Wehrmacht troops as well as SS, were bloody, although not unusual by German Eastern Front standards.
 In conjunction with the ruthless scorched earth policies he followed during his retreats, they would lead to the Soviet Union declaring him a war criminal.

-Despite this, while commanding Army Group Centre, he refused to dispatch troops to put down the Warsaw uprising (a task that was carried out by the SS), viewing it as a rear-area matter.
+Despite this, while commanding Army Group Centre, he refused to dispatch troops to put down the Warsaw Uprising (a task that was carried out by the SS), viewing it as a rear-area matter.
 He stated that the revolt arose from the mistreatment of the Polish population by the Nazis and the army should have nothing to do with it.
 On the other hand, he showed no hesitation in clearing the Warsaw suburbs of Praga and Saska Kępa, through which vital supply lines ran.